-On November 20, 2015 the Financial Accounting Standards Board issued a new standard ASU No. 2015-17, "Income Taxes - Balance Sheet Classification of Deferred Taxes".
-Under the new guidance deferred tax liabilities and assets will be classified as noncurrent in a classified statement of financial position.
-It will be effective for the Company on January 2, 2017.
-The adoption of this standard for the year ending December 31, 2017 will not have a significant effect on its consolidated financial position, results of operations and cash flows other than to reclassify the current deferred tax asset as of January 1, 2017 in the amount of \$1.301.280 to the non-current deferred tax assets.
+On November 20, 2015, the Financial Accounting Standards Board issued a new standard, ASU No. 2015-17, "Income Taxes - Balance Sheet Classification of Deferred Taxes".
+Under the new guidance, deferred tax assets and liabilities will be classified as noncurrent in a classified statement of financial position.
+It became effective for the Company on January 2, 2017.
+The adoption of this standard for the year ended December 31, 2017 did not have a significant effect on the Company's consolidated financial position, results of operations and cash flows.
+The Company applied the change retrospectively for all periods presented.
+Thus, current deferred tax assets in the amount of \$1,301,280, which had been included in Other Current Assets in the accompanying Consolidated Balance Sheets at January 1, 2017, were reclassified to Other Long-term Assets or Other Long-term Liabilities at that date.

-On February 25, 2016 the Financial Accounting Standards Board issued a new standard ASU No. 2016-02, "Leases".
+On February 25, 2016, the Financial Accounting Standards Board issued a new standard, ASU No. 2016-02, "Leases".
 Under the new guidance, a lessee will be required to recognize assets and liabilities for leases with lease terms of more than 12 months.
 Consistent with current Generally Accepted Accounting Principles (GAAP), the recognition, measurement, and presentation of expenses and cash flows arising from a lease by a lessee primarily will depend on its classification as a finance or operating lease.
-However, unlike current GAAP which requires only capital leases to be recognized on the balance sheet the new ASU will require both types of leases to be recognized on the balance sheet.
-It will be effective for the Company on December 31, 2018.
+However, unlike current GAAP, which requires only capital leases to be recognized on the balance sheet, the new ASU will require both types of leases to be recognized on the balance sheet.
+This standard will be effective for the Company on December 31, 2018.
 The Company is currently evaluating the effects this standard will have, if any, on its consolidated financial position, results of operations and cash flows together with evaluating the adoption date.

-On March 30, 2016 the Financial Accounting Standards Board issued a new standard ASU No. 2016-09, "Compensation - Stock Compensation."
+On March 30, 2016, the Financial Accounting Standards Board issued a new standard, ASU No. 2016-09, "Compensation - Stock Compensation."
 The new standard involves several aspects of the accounting for share-based payment transactions, including the income tax consequences, classification of awards as either equity or liabilities, and classification on the statement of cash flows.
-It will be effective for the Company on January 2, 2017.
-The adoption of this standard for the year ending December 31, 2017 will not have a significant effect on its consolidated financial position, results of operations and cash flows.
+It became effective for the Company on January 2, 2017.
+The adoption of this standard for the year ended December 31, 2017 did not have a significant effect on the Company's consolidated financial position, results of operations and cash flows.

-On August 26, 2016 the Financial Accounting Standards Board issued a new standard ASU No. 2016-15, "Statement of Cash Flows - Classification of Certain Cash Receipts and Cash Payments."
+On August 26, 2016, the Financial Accounting Standards Board issued a new standard, ASU No. 2016-15, "Statement of Cash Flows - Classification of Certain Cash Receipts and Cash Payments."
 The new standard applies to how certain cash receipts and cash payments are presented and classified in the statement of cash flows.
 It will be effective for the Company on January 1, 2018.
-The Company is currently evaluating the effects this standard will have, if any, on its consolidated financial position, results of operations and cash flows together with evaluating the adoption date.
+The adoption of this standard for the year ending December 30, 2018 is not expected to have a significant effect on the Company's consolidated financial position, results of operations and cash flows.

-On January 26, 2017 the Financial Accounting Standards Board issued a new standard ASU No. 2017-04, "Intangibles - Goodwill and Other - Simplifying the Test for Goodwill Impairment."
+On January 26, 2017, the Financial Accounting Standards Board issued a new standard, ASU No. 2017-04, "Intangibles - Goodwill and Other - Simplifying the Test for Goodwill Impairment."
 The new standard modifies the concept of impairment from the condition that exists when the carrying amount of goodwill exceeds its implied fair value to the condition that exists when the carrying amount of a reporting unit exceeds its fair value.
 It will be effective for the Company on December 30, 2019.
 The Company is currently evaluating the effects this standard will have, if any, on its consolidated financial position, results of operations and cash flows together with evaluating the adoption date.